TerraFirmaRescue/TerraFirma-Rescue-Modpack/.github/ISSUE_TEMPLATE/bug--other.md

 ---
-name: 'Bug: Crash'
+name: 'Bug: Other'
-about: Report a bug that crashes the game
+about: If the bug is not a gameplay issue or crash, report it here
 title: ''
-labels: 'Bug: Crash'
+labels: ''
-assignees: yuesha-yc, duckegg128, dashuaibia, Evanenir
+assignees: ''

 ---